iov-one/docs/docs/weave-tutorial/03-codec.md

     }
 ```

-As you can see above, weave is heavily using `bytes` for identites, addresses etc. At first glance this might seem difficult to handle but if you take a look at [x/orderbook/bucket](https://github.com/iov-one/tutorial/blob/master/x/orderbook/bucket.go#L125) you can see it is very useful for indexing and performance
+As you can see above, weave is heavily using `bytes` for identities, addresses, etc. At first glance, this might seem difficult to handle but if you take a look at [x/orderbook/bucket](https://github.com/iov-one/tutorial/blob/master/x/orderbook/bucket.go#L125) you can see it is very useful for indexing and performance

 Note that the package defined in the protobuf file must match the package name used by the Go language code in the same directory.

 You can also import types from one proto file into another.
-Make sure to use the full github path in order that the generated go code has properly working imports.
+Make sure to use the full github path so that the generated go code has properly working imports.
 The package name above is also used as a namespace for the imported protobuf definitions.
 This is how [x/cash](https://github.com/iov-one/weave/blob/master/x/cash/codec.proto) creates a wallet that contains an array of tokens of different currencies.
-There are 2 critical points that needs to be explained in state models and messages.
+2 critical points  needs to be explained in state models and messages.

 Firstly, You must have noticed: